Requested this week

 The best answer for any HVAC project is always to save up and pay cash if you can, because your borrowing costs will be higher than for homeowners with good credit.
 If you’re near summer’s end and you can turn off the unit and survive with fans until cooler weather comes, you’ll have five or six months to put away cash and do the work in the spring.

 But that’s not always possible, especially if you live in a year-round warm climate or you have young children living at home.
-Some contractors will offer in house financing for AC units -- however, you don’t need contractor financing to access affordable monthly payments.
-You can apply for financing options directly and pay your contractor the full amount upfront.
 For urgent repairs, you can choose between a personal home improvement loan and a home improvement credit card to finance your air conditioning repair or replacement.

 When should I use a home improvement loan for air conditioning financing?

-Zero-equity home improvement loans are best for major AC repairs or entire replacements because most lenders require a minimum loan of $1,000 or more.
+Personal loans for home improvement are best for major AC repairs or entire replacements because most lending partners have a minimum amount of $1,000.
 You can receive central air financing options, even with a sub-par credit score.

 Longer repayment term, usually between 3 and 7 years, help keep your payments manageable.